bbradt/dfncluster/README.md

 tar -xzf subjects.tar.gz
 ```

-back in the dfncluster directory, build the data set
+back in the dfncluster directory, build the simulations data set, which serializes
+the data set object as a pickled npy file

 ```
 PYTHONPATH=. python data/FNCDatasets/OmegaSim/make.py